 The academic benefits of homeschooling when there has been a focus on academics are impressive.
 I am blown away by the wealth and richness of my son’s education, and how it has led to an intellectual engagement with his academics and his passionate love of learning.
 He still thinks I am smarter than him, and he is right about some subjects like chemistry, but in other areas he has surpassed me.
 He has been given the time and resources to delve into his passions.
 He doesn’t appreciate it yet, but I think he is already standing on my shoulders.
 By the way, if you think that my son is a gifted student, he’s not.
 He is a pretty average, typical 15-year-old who happens to be growing up in a family that places a lot of value on the love of learning.

-(4/2015) Until a couple of days ago, I thought there were only a few of us.
+In 2015, I thought there were only a few of us.
 I was feeling lonely.
 I wanted a community of people to brainstorm with, so I put a message out on two Facebook Groups.
 I was hoping to find the 10 other (or maybe there were even fewer, I worried) secular, eclectic, academic homeschoolers out there.
-The response to my post has been overwhelming.
-There are quite a few more than 10 of us, and we need each other.
+The response to my post was overwhelming.
+There were quite a few more than 10 of us, and we needed each other.